gracious-tech/stello/README.md

     - The responder notifies the author of new responses, encrypts and stores them for downloading
     - Written in Python, so far for AWS only
  - **electron:** Packager for publishing `app` on desktop platforms
-    - This is very barebones as only does things that are impossible in a browser environment (like sending emails)
+    - This is very barebones as only does things that are impossible in a browser environment (like using SMTP)
     - An electron app that uses Electron Builder to package, sign, and publish binaries